CiscoDevNet/roomdevices-macros-samples/Join Meeting/README.md

-# Cisco CE Room Devices Macros - Join Meeting Button
+# Join Meeting Button
-This macro contains a Join Meeting Panel/Text Input for joining 3rd party non-Webex meetings.
-You can customize the postfix const in __JoinMeetingGeneric.js__ to simplfy your Join Meeting experience to virtually any 3rd party conferenceing platorm that supports Standard SIP dialing.
+A Join Meeting Panel/Text Input lets you join 3rd party non-Webex meetings.

+You can customize the postfix const in __JoinMeetingGeneric.js__ to simplfy your Join Meeting experience to virtually any 3rd party conferencing platform that supports Standard SIP dialling.
 Such as @zoomcrc.com, @MSFT.tenant, or @yourdomain.com

 ---
 Snapshot of Touch 10 Home Screen Panel showing the Join Meeting Button: